openemr/website-openemr/content/summer-of-code/_index.md

 Fast Healthcare Interoperability Resources (FHIR) is a standard for exchanging healthcare information electronically.
 Goal is to integrate a FHIR server and client with OpenEMR to allow importing and exporting of patient data.

-* Mentors: Stephen Nielson, Jerry Padgett, Robert Hausam
+* Mentors: Jerry Padgett, Robert Hausam
 * Tags: New Feature